AlexandreRozier/ModalDialogBox/README.md

 2. Customize completely each component (color, background, text, ...)
 3. Adding special actions to the buttons clicks
 4. Adding callback functions triggered when the dialog is dismissed

+I hope this will give you a hand !
+It is under the MIT license, so feel free to use it.